TheJacksonLaboratory/microbiome-workshop-2019/_posts/bash_lesson.markdown

 {% endhighlight %}

->Try creating a text file called 'text_file1' that contains the line "Roses are red"
+>Try creating a text file called 'text_file1' that contains the line "Roses are red"<br>
 >Try viewing the content of your file with the `cat` command: `cat text_file1`.

 Now what if you want to edit the file you just created?
 For this, we will use a basic [text editor][texteditor-wikipedia] called Nano.